Species: Hu, Mu, Rt

 Host: Rabbit Polyclonal

-Applications: WB, ICC/IF, IHC
+Applications: WB, ELISA, IHC

 Species: Hu